Japan ex-official gets prison term in casino bribery case - NewsBreak

 Japan ex-official gets prison term in casino bribery case

-A Tokyo court on Tuesday sentenced to four years in prison a former top government official for taking bribes from a gambling company, in a high-profile case that has added to the political woes of Japan 's outgoing prime minister ahead of election s this year.
+TOKYO (AP) — A Tokyo court on Tuesday sentenced to four years in prison a former top government official for taking bribes from a gambling company, in a high-profile case that has added to the political woes of Japan’s outgoing prime minister ahead of elections this year.

 The Tokyo District Court found Tsukasa Akimoto, who was a vice-minister in charge of tourism and casino promotions, guilty of taking 7.6 million yen ($69,200) in bribes from a Chinese gambling operator that was aiming to start a casino business in Japan.
 The court also fined Akimoto the amount in bribes he received from the Chinese company.